dummy-ilh/MINE/Regression/LR/Ch07_Diagnostics_Residual_Analysis.md

 $$ t_3 = \frac{-1}{0.949\times\sqrt{0.667}} = \frac{-1}{0.775} \approx -1.29 $$

 Compare to $r_3=-1.118$ (internal): the externally studentized version is slightly larger in magnitude, because excluding student 3 actually *reduced* the estimated residual variance — a hint (though far from conclusive with only 1 residual degree of freedom remaining after deletion, $n-p-2=1$ here) that student 3 might be worth a second look in a larger dataset. **Caution flagged honestly:** with $n-p-2=1$ degree of freedom, this specific numeric comparison is more a demonstration of the mechanics than a trustworthy outlier test — you'd want considerably more data before taking any single externally studentized residual seriously.

+**What actually happened here, in plain words:** We pretended student 3 wasn't in the data, recomputed how noisy the model's typical mistake is (using the other 4 students), and found the noise level actually went *down* slightly (from $\sqrt{1.2}\approx1.095$ down to $\approx0.949$) once student 3 was removed.
+That's a small signal that student 3 was contributing more than their fair share of "noisiness" to the model — but with only 1 degree of freedom left after removing them, this is a toy-sized demonstration, not a real conclusion.
+In a real dataset with dozens or hundreds of points, this same calculation becomes a genuinely trustworthy outlier test.

 **Interview-critical distinction:** internal studentized residuals use $s$ from the full model; external (deleted) studentized residuals use $s_{(i)}$ with point $i$ excluded — the latter is the statistically correct tool for formal outlier testing (it follows an exact t-distribution with $n-p-2$ df under the null of no outlier), while the former is a faster approximation.